 Graduate student interns are an integral part of Kente Circle’s mission and work.
 Interns at Kente Circle gain valuable experience regarding relationship and team building, cultural competency, and self-of-the therapist issues.
 These experiences occur not only through trainings and supervision, but also in practice through co-therapy teams, cultural events, and group dialogue.
 Kente Circle is committed to relationship building not only between the interns and staff, but also with the larger community and our clients.

 Co-therapy teams: Interns work with experienced therapists in teams to provide therapy to diverse individuals, couples, and families.
-Additionally, MFT, LPCC, SW, and PsyD interns work as a team to best meet the needs of client assessment and diagnosis.
+Additionally, MFT, MSW, & PsyD interns work as a team to best meet the needs of client assessment and diagnosis.

 Cultural Competency: Culture impacts all of the work we do at Kente Circle, as it is related to ethnicity, socio-economic status, sexuality, ability, etc. Interns experience on-going dialogue and reflection on these topics in supervision, with one another, and at various trainings and cultural events throughout the year.